-Persistent attacks by non-state armed groups in the northeast, coupled with banditry and intercommunal violence in the northcentre and northwest, will continue to disrupt agricultural and market activities, leading to reduced incomes and new displacements.
-Thigher year-on-year prices, which underpinned by market disruptions and difficult macroeconomic conditions, continue to constrain food access for vulnerable households, whose purchasing power has been eroded by the COVID-19 pandemic-induced economic downturn.
-Despite seasonal supply pressure from the near-average cereal output in 2021, Coupled with currency depreciation and foreign exchange shortages - which sustained high inflation rates in 2021 - are expected to persist in 2022, further weighing on prices in the outlook period.
+Persistent attacks by non-state armed groups in the northeast, coupled with banditry and intercommunal violence in the northcentre and northwest, will continue to disrupt agricultural and market activities, leading to reduced incomes and new displacements.87 Higher year-on-year prices,88 underpinned by market disruptions and difficult macroeconomic conditions, continue to constrain food access for vulnerable households, whose purchasing power has been eroded by the COVID-19 pandemic-induced economic downturn.
+Despite seasonal supply pressure from the near-average cereal output in 2021,89 conflicts, coupled with currency depreciation and foreign exchange shortages - which sustained high inflation rates in 2021 - are expected to persist in 2022, further weighing on prices in the outlook period.